paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (1) **In general**

-  (A) *Economically disadvantaged communities* — In preparing a feasibility report under subsection (a) for a study that will benefit an economically disadvantaged community, upon request by the non-Federal interest for the study, the Secretary shall first determine the Federal interest in carrying out the study and the projects that may be proposed in the study.
+  (A) *Identification* — As part of the submission of a work plan to Congress pursuant to the joint explanatory statement for an annual appropriations Act or as part of the submission of a spend plan to Congress for a supplemental appropriations Act under which the Corps of Engineers receives funding, the Secretary shall identify the studies in the plan—

+    (i) for which the Secretary plans to prepare a feasibility report under subsection (a) that will benefit—

+      (I) an economically disadvantaged community (as defined by the Secretary under section 160 of the Water Resources Development Act of 2020 ([33 U.S.C.
+2201](./chapter-036-water-resources-development.md#section-2201) note)); or

+      (II) a community other than a community described in subclause (I); and

+    (ii) that are designated as a new start under the work plan.

+  (B) *Determination*

-  (B) *Other communities* — In preparing a feasibility report under subsection (a) for a study that will benefit a community other than a community described in subparagraph (A), upon request by the non-Federal interest for the study, the Secretary may, with respect to not more than 20 studies in each fiscal year, first determine the Federal interest in carrying out the study and the projects that may be proposed in the study.
+    (i) *In general* — After identifying the studies under subparagraph (A) and subject to subparagraph (C), the Secretary shall, with the consent of the applicable non-Federal interest for the study, first determine the Federal interest in carrying out the study and the projects that may be proposed in the study.

+    (ii) *Feasibility cost share agreement* — The Secretary may make a determination under clause (i) prior to the execution of a feasibility cost share agreement between the Secretary and the non-Federal interest.

+  (C) *Limitation* — For each fiscal year, the Secretary may not make a determination under subparagraph (B) for more than 20 studies identified under subparagraph (A)(i)(II).

+  (D) *Application*

+    (i) *In general* — Subject to clause (ii) and with the consent of the non-Federal interest, the Secretary may use the authority provided under this subsection for a study in a work plan submitted to Congress prior to January 4, 2025, if the study otherwise meets the requirements described in subparagraph (A).

+    (ii) *Limitation* — Subparagraph (C) shall apply to the use of authority under clause (i).

 (2) **Cost share** — The costs of a determination under paragraph (1)—

-  (A) shall be at Federal expense; and
+  (A) shall be at Federal expense;

-  (B) shall not exceed $200,000.
+  (B) shall not exceed $300,000; and

+  (C) shall be paid from the funding provided for the study in the applicable work plan described in that paragraph.

 (3) **Deadline** — A determination under paragraph (1) shall be completed by not later than 120 days after the date on which funds are made available to the Secretary to carry out the determination.

-(4) **Treatment**

-  (A) *Timing* — The period during which a determination is being completed under paragraph (1) for a study shall not be included for purposes of the deadline to complete a final feasibility report under [section 2282c(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2282c/a/1&num=0&edition=prelim).

-  (B) *Cost* — The cost of a determination under paragraph (1) shall not be included for purposes of the maximum Federal cost under [section 2282c(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2282c/a/2&num=0&edition=prelim).
+(4) **Treatment** — The cost of a determination under paragraph (1) shall not be included for purposes of the maximum total cost under [section 2282c(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2282c/a/2&num=0&edition=prelim).

 (5) **Report to non-Federal interest** — If, based on a determination under paragraph (1), the Secretary determines that a study or project is not in the Federal interest because the project will not result, or is unlikely to result, in a recommended plan that will produce national economic development benefits greater than cost, but may result in a technically sound and environmentally acceptable plan that is otherwise consistent with [section 2281 of this title](./chapter-036-water-resources-development.md#section-2281), the Secretary shall issue a report to the non-Federal interest with recommendations on how the non-Federal interest might modify the proposal such that the project could be in the Federal interest and feasible.

+(6) **Post-determination work** — A study under this section shall continue after a determination under paragraph (1)(B)(i) without a new investment decision.

 **(c) Projects not specifically authorized by Congress** In the case of any water resources project-related study authorized to be undertaken by the Secretary without specific authorization by Congress in law or otherwise, the Secretary shall prepare a detailed project report.